Sutto/rocket_pants/README.md

 - [Levi Buzolic](https://github.com/levibuzolic) - README fixes.
 - [Samuel Cochran](https://github.com/sj26) - Misc. work on RocketPants / tweaks.

+If you're not on this list and thing you should be, let @Sutto know.

 ## Contributing

 We encourage all community contributions.
 Keeping this in mind, please follow these general guidelines when contributing: